How to Use the Registration Form (Self-Registration)

 Identifying Self-Registered Guests

 Self-registered guests display a "Self-registered" badge in the guest list, making it easy to distinguish them from guests you invited personally.
+Auto-applied tags from the registration link they used also show as colored chips in the Tags column.

 Editing Registrations